KauzClay/docs-tap/tap-gui/troubleshooting.hbs.md

 Where `ACCESS-TOKEN` is the token you obtained after creating a read-write service account.
 For more information, see
 [Manually connect Tanzu Developer Portal to Metadata Store](../tap-gui/plugins/scc-tap-gui.hbs.md#scan-manual).

+### <a id='sbom-not-working'></a> Deliverables are not shown in the supply chain view of a workload

+#### Symptom

+When viewing a workload's supply chain, deliverable(s) that are associated with the workload are not shown in the UI.

+#### Cause(s)

+1. The deliverable does not have the same name as the workload.
+2. The logged in user does not have access to the namespace(s) where the deliverables are deployed.

+#### Solution

+1. Ensure that when applying a deliverable to the cluster that it has the same name as the workload that created it.
+2. Ensure that the logged in user has the correct namespace or cluster scope permissions for the namespace(s) containing the deliverables.
+For limited scope users, verify that the user has selected the correct namespace(s) in the Workloads View of the supply chain UI.